1. Readmission to membership policy

 7.2 Termination – Suspended Practitioners

-- In processing a Suspended Practitioner’s termination of membership, a Review Panel must be convened and must recommend to Council whether:
+- In processing a Suspended Practitioner’s termination of membership, a Review Panel must be convened and must recommend to the RACGP Board whether:

 - the Suspended Practitioner should be made a QI&CPD Participant; or